model.energy/future: Future power systems with today's weather

 Introduction

-This website simulates how a future fully-renewable power system would behave with today's demand and weather.
+This website simulates how a future fully-renewable German power system would behave with today's demand and weather.
 Here is the actual wind and solar generation from the past 10 days in Germany:

 In the scenarios below the wind and solar generation is scaled up to projected capacities for a fully renewable system.